FirstButton/FirstButton/readme.txt

 sombreros.exe - sample version of FirstButton, which will install a sombrero-shaped button in the 3rd position on the Internet Explorer toolbar.
 (Unless there are non-Microsoft buttons to the left of that, in which case it will install to the left of the non-Microsoft button, so that it appears as far to the left as possible.)
-[This has been signed with an SHA-1 certificate]
+[This has been dual-signed with a SHA-1 and SHA-256 certificates.]

-sombreros_256.exe - sample version of FirstButton, signed with SHA-250 certificate only.
- 		    Compatible with Windows XP through Windows 10.
 -------------------------
 Please note that sombreros.exe was built using Visual Studio 2010.
 This version is recommended, for eliminating the Windows Compatibility warning that can result